PTA-PVR: Release according to article 135 section 2 BörseG

 1. Issuer

-City and country of registered office: Wilmington, Delaware, United States of America (USA)
+City and country of registered office: Wilmington, United States of America (USA)

 6. Total positions